 An inside sales professional should never begin a conversation with a broad, meaningless question such as “how are you?” or a trite comment about the weather.
 Respect a prospect’s time and do your research in order to craft a captivating opening statement that speaks directly to their needs and encourages them to keep listening.

-Sales speak and industry jargon is best saved for marketing literature and advertisements.
-The goal of an inside sales call is to establish a rapport with a prospect which requires a personal touch.
+The goal of an inside sales call is to establish a rapport with a prospect which requires a personal touch and this can’t happen if you sound too much like a “sales person”.
+Avoid sales speak and industry jargon.
 Generic sales terms such as “limited time offer” or “act now” aren’t appealing to a prospect, especially if they’re at the top of the sales funnel.
 Instead, be specific in the approach and let the prospect know how you can help.

 In order for an inside sales call to be productive, both parties on the line should be talking.
 If the sales representative is merely talking at the prospect, the prospect will likely lose interest.
 The key is to ask the prospect thoughtful questions to get them talking about their needs and to actually listen to their responses.
 What they say will help you determine if they’re a good fit for the products/services offered and how the sales team can approach their pitch or if they should be further nurtured.